-- tbsp turkey fat (from cooked turkey)
+- 3 Tbsp turkey drippings (from cooked turkey)

-- 3 tbsp flour
+- 3 Tbsp flour

 - 3 cups chicken broth

-- 1 tbsp red currant jelly or cranberry sauce
+- 1 Tbsp red currant jelly or cranberry sauce

-- 2 tbsp port or Madeira or red wine or cream or milk
+- 2 Tbsp port OR Madeira or red wine OR cream OR milk

-Remove turkey from roasting pan.
+- Remove turkey from roasting pan.

-Drain off fat, leaving 3 tbsp fat.
+- Drain off fat, leaving 3 Tbsp drippings.

-Bring to a boil, stirring, scraping up any bits at the bottom of the pan.
+- Bring to a boil, stirring, scraping up any bits at the bottom of the pan.

-Reduce heat and simmer 2-3 minutes to combine flavours or till sauce thickens.
+- Reduce heat and simmer 2-3 minutes to combine flavours or till sauce thickens.

-Season with salt and pepper.
+- Season with salt and pepper.

-Make-Ahead Turkey Gravy...
+Make-Ahead Turkey Gravy

 - turkey neck, gizzard, heart